For a long time, I avoided rating books on Goodreads.

-As I’ve started using it more regularly and connecting with more people, though, I had a couple friends ask me to share my ratings on the books that I have read.
+As I’ve started using it more regularly and connecting with more people, I had a couple of friends ask me to share my ratings on the books that I have read.

-After some thought and trial-and-error, my rating system has ended up like this:
+After some thought and trial-and-error, my book rating system has ended up like this:

 1 Star: Just horrible.
 I’m not sure I would even finish a book that rated at 1 star